SeaNews Türkiye - Maritime Intelligence

 Share:

-Addressing the Hidden Carbon Costs of Crew Changes
+Uncovering the Carbon Footprint of Crew Changes in Shipping

-Crew change travel is a major but largely unaccounted source of emissions in shipping, Pippa Ganderton of ATPI Halo wrote for Splash.
+Crew change travel is a major but largely unaccounted source of emissions in shipping, as highlighted by Pippa Ganderton of ATPI Halo in her article for Splash.

-Shipping's decarbonisation efforts have focused on vessel performance, propulsion, and fuel efficiency.
-However, Scope 3.6 emissions from the global movement of seafarers for crew changes are a significant contributor to the industry's climate footprint.
+Shipping's decarbonisation efforts have primarily focused on vessel performance, propulsion, and fuel efficiency.
+However, Scope 3.6 emissions from the global movement of seafarers for crew changes represent a significant contributor to the industry's climate footprint.

-Millions of flights are taken annually to move crew between home and vessel.
-These emissions rarely feature in carbon accounting, despite their scale.
+Millions of flights are taken annually to transport crew members between their homes and vessels.
+Despite the scale of these emissions, they rarely feature in carbon accounting.
 While Scope 3 emissions are not yet regulated, disclosure regimes and investor expectations are evolving.

-Measurement is the first step.
-Without data, operators cannot build sustainability strategies.
-Options to reduce emissions are limited by vessel schedules and airline availability, but incremental gains are possible through direct flights or by choosing carriers with stronger sustainability credentials.
+Measurement is the first step in addressing this issue.
+Without accurate data, operators cannot develop effective sustainability strategies.
+Although options to reduce emissions are limited by vessel schedules and airline availability, incremental gains can be achieved through direct flights or by selecting carriers with stronger sustainability credentials.

-Sustainable aviation fuel offers a reduction mechanism, though cost and availability remain barriers.
-Operators may start with small SAF investments, covering five or ten percent of travel, and scale over time.
-Auditors view phased approaches positively when backed by clear reporting.
+Sustainable aviation fuel (SAF) presents a potential reduction mechanism, although cost and availability remain significant barriers.
+Operators may begin with small SAF investments, covering five or ten percent of travel, and scale these efforts over time.
+Auditors tend to view phased approaches positively, especially when supported by clear reporting.

-Where reductions are not possible, compensation strategies can strengthen environmental profiles.
-Blue carbon projects, such as Pakistan's Delta Blue mangrove restoration, have drawn strong engagement from shipping firms, aligning with ocean health and climate resilience.
+In cases where reductions are not feasible, compensation strategies can enhance environmental profiles.
+Blue carbon projects, such as Pakistan's Delta Blue mangrove restoration initiative, have garnered strong engagement from shipping firms, aligning with both ocean health and climate resilience.

-As vessel emissions fall through advances in propulsion and fuels, the relative share of crew travel emissions will grow.
-Companies that measure, reduce, and compensate for these emissions will be better placed to meet regulatory and stakeholder demands.
+As vessel emissions decrease due to advancements in propulsion and fuels, the relative share of crew travel emissions will inevitably grow.
+Companies that measure, reduce, and compensate for these emissions will be better positioned to meet regulatory and stakeholder demands.

 © Copyright SeaNews